Skip to content

 DONATE

 Around 11pm local time on September 8, a 6.8 magnitude earthquake struck the High Atlas mountain range, 72 km southwest of Marrakech, Morocco, a city home to 840,000 people.
 The quake was followed by a 4.9 magnitude aftershock.
-This has been the biggest earthquake felt in the region.
-Extensive damage has been reported with buildings collapsed and critical infrastructure severely damaged.
-The death toll as of Monday was over 2,800.
-The death toll is expected to rise as rescue teams are unable to reach the most remote areas.
+This was the biggest earthquake felt in the region.
+Extensive damage was reported with buildings collapsed and critical infrastructure severely damaged; the death toll was over 2,900.

 6.8 M EARTHQUAKE